 Let's start with the hardware setup I'm using when working from home.

 I'm working and developing software on a Mac Book Pro M1 2021 16GB Ram 13,3 Inc 512 GB laptop with a touch bar.
 In the past, I've frequently switched between using Windows, Linux (Ubuntu), and Mac.
 But I've now stuck to Mac as the tooling support, as well as the integration to my tablet and mobile phone, is perfect.
 While the price is enormous compared to what you get when buying a similar Windows laptop, I can deduct these expenses as I'm a freelancer.

 I went for the 13.3-inch screen size because I frequently work from co-working places or travel by train.
 A smaller device is better in such situations.
 After solving some initial hurdles as a Java developer working with an M1 chip (arm64), I'm now really productive with this laptop, and it's super fast and slim (good for travel).

 The MacBook is connected to a docking station (Raidsonic ICY BOX IB-DK2245AC) via USB-C and to an external monitor.
-As I'm frequently changing workplaces, I want a smooth transition without many cables resorting.
+As I'm frequently changing workplaces, I want a smooth transition without any cable resorting.
 I can just remove the docking station cable and put the laptop into my bag.

 The screen is a DELL S2721QS (27″) 4K TFT.
 I'm fine with having two screens in total: one external monitor and the integrated Mac screen.
 While the monitor allows for 4k resolution, I usually use a 1920×1080 resolution.